The European Geoparks Network was established in June 2000 by four Geoparks:

-EGN website is the main communication tool of the Network.
-The EGN website provides all information concerning the Networks functioning and operation through members progress and annual reports and links to all members websites as well as to the applications of new members.
+The EGN website is the main communication tool of the Network.
+The EGN website provides all information concerning the Networks functioning and operation through the members’ progress and annual reports and links to all members’ websites as well as to the applications of new members.
 All members should link their website to the EGN website www.europeangeoparks.org.
-All members are responsible for the improvement of the common EGN web site by updating their presentation and communicating their activities and news.
+All members are responsible for the improvement of the common EGN website by updating their presentation and communicating their activities and news.

 14.3.
 EGN Newsletter

 An electronic Newsletter is published twice a year and distributed electronically to the EGN members and the Geopark community.